Liquidity Events

 IPOs (Initial Public Offerings)

-You may be given an opportunity to sell some of your shares in the IPO, but you may not even be given that.
-The company will hire investment banks, and they will negotiate a big, coordinated sale to public investors and then the public investors will trade the shares among themselves, but the company and its early investors will sign lockup agreements promising not to sell any more stock for a while.
+You may be given the opportunity to sell some of your shares in the IPO, but that is not guaranteed.
+The company will hire investment banks to facilitate a coordinated sale to public investors, and after that, the public investors will trade shares among themselves.
+However, the company and its early investors will sign lockup agreements, promising not to sell stock for a period of time.
 As an employee, you will generally be subject to the lockup terms.
-If you are not an employee, you may be outside of the lockup agreement, not necessarily.
+If you are not an employee, you may not be subject to the lockup period, but that isn’t always the case.

-Whether or not you can sell in the IPO, you should develop a longer-term plan for your shares once liquidity is available.
-Will you keep all of your shares and not sell any?
-(Maybe makes sense if you already have lots of external liquidity).
-Will you sell all of your shares?
-(Maybe makes sense if you want to retire to a beach).
+Regardless of whether you can sell in the IPO, it's important to develop a long-term plan for your shares once liquidity becomes available.
+Will you hold onto all your shares?
+This might make sense if you already have significant external liquidity.
+Or will you sell all your shares?
+That could be a good option if you're looking to retire early or pursue other financial goals.

-A regret minimization approach will generally result in selling some percentage of your shares, or maybe a dollar amount, into the first public liquidity available while keeping the rest to sell over time.
+A regret-minimization approach typically involves selling a portion of your shares—or a specific dollar amount—at the first available public liquidity event while retaining the rest to sell gradually over time.

 Direct Listings (DPOs)